This is the 3rd post of my 4-part series on new trends in healthcare. Today’s post focuses on concierge doctors and smart hospitals.

 - Uber vs ambulances, EMT care in your home and tablets for hospital patients

 - Personal tracking devices and digital pills

 More Doctors Adopting Concierge Care Models

 Most primary care doctors have 2,000 – 4,000 patients under their care.
-This high case load can make it hard for patients to be seen in a timely manner.
+As a result, doctors can struggle to see patients in a timely manner.
 Additionally, insurance regulations often force doctors to see patients in time-limited slots of 15-20 minutes/patient, which can negatively impact the quality of appointments.
 All of this adds to doctor stress and patient dissatisfaction.
-Conversely, doctors with smaller case loads are likely to be less stressed and burned out (an increasingly common problem), which can provide better experiences for all.
+Conversely, doctors with smaller caseloads are likely to be less stressed and burned out (an increasingly common problem), which can provide better experiences for all.

 What exactly is direct, boutique, private or concierge care?

 To more easily provide patient-centered care and to foster a strong doctor-patient relationship, many primary care doctors are reducing their patient loads to 200 – 1,000 patients.
 These practices, referred to as “direct”, “boutique”, “private” or “concierge”, started about 20 years ago and are focused on delivering personalized services.
-Most concierge doctors practice internal medicine or primary care, but there are some specialists who have switched to the concierge model.
+Although most concierge doctors practice internal medicine or primary care, some specialists have switched to the concierge model.

 Patients pay an annual fee which gives them access to personalized, enhanced services generally not available or covered by insurers.
 Each doctor determines his/her own guidelines so services offered and prices vary from practice to practice.